mamengyiyi/mamengyiyi.github.io/_posts/2019-08-25-machine-learning-probabilistic-perspective.md

 catalog: true
 tags:
     - DL
-    - Machine Learning: A probabilistic perspective
+    - Machine Learning from probabilistic perspective

 ---

 # 1.1 Machine Learning: what and why?